 The school: new beginnings for the future

-The school’s inauguration is attended by more than 600 people from the local communities.
-The event is kicked off by Luis breaking a bottle of champagne over the ground, followed by performances of traditional dances by joyous, happy children in the gym.
-After the event, families of the 80 children in sponsorship meet with Luis to discuss their community and the needs of their children.
+More than 600 people from the local communities attended the inauguration.
+The event is kicked off with performances of traditional dances by joyous, happy children in the gym.
+After the event, families of the 80 children in sponsorship meet with Luis to discuss their community and the children’s needs.

 Education provides a lifeline for these children.
 Despite crushing poverty and a childhood marked by need, Roberto has become a successful artist and architect, dedicated to improving the lives of children who are growing up in even more impoverished locales.
 Some of these children will move on from the dusty towns and rough, dirt roads of their past, and others will stay, engineering the conditions and infrastructure to elevate the next generation, the same way their parents and Sister Geraldina did; the same way that Roberto did.